 JoJo's Bizarre Adventure frequently pauses the plot to explain random things in great detail, from the local customs in the place the protagonists are travelling through, to the construction of a villain's favorite guitar and why he bought it.

-Every vehicle or gun seen in Miyazaki's The Castle of Cagliostro, even those shown for only split seconds that you have to freeze-frame to see, were either exact replications of real-world or based on real-world designs.
+In the Lupin III movie, The Castle of Cagliostro, by Hayao Miyazaki: Every vehicle or gun seen, even those shown for only split seconds that you have to freeze-frame to see, were either exact replications of real-world items or based on real-world designs.